Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Introduction

-In this paper, a classic MOP, i.e., multiobjective traveling salesman problem (MOTSP), is taken as a benchmark problem to demonstrate the effectiveness of the proposed method.
-Our main contributions can be summarized as follows. \begin{itemize} \item Our work provides a new, flexible and efficient way of solving MOPs by means of meta-learning-based DRL (MLDRL).
-To the best of our knowledge, this is the first time MLDRL has been introduced in the field of multiobjective combinatorial optimization. \item The proposed MLDRL is applicable in either a priori or posteriori schemes.
+In this paper, we propose a meta-learning-based DRL (MLDRL) to tackle MOPs.
+Two classic MOPs, i.e., multiobjective traveling salesman problem (MOTSP) and multiobjective vehicle routing problem with time windows (MOVRPTW), are chosen as benchmark problems to demonstrate the effectiveness of the proposed method.
+Both problems are sufficiently challenging and have many practical applications.
+Our main contributions can be highlighted as follows. \begin{itemize} \item Our work provides a new, flexible and efficient way of solving MOPs by means of MLDRL.
+To our best knowledge, this is the first time that MLDRL has been introduced in the field of multiobjective optimization, especially for complex combinatorial problems. \item The proposed MLDRL is applicable in either a priori or posteriori schemes.
 Compared with previous learning-based methods, it can greatly shorten the training time of multiple submodels.
-When new subproblems (with unseen weights) appear, we only need to fine-tune the meta-model with a few gradient updates to obtain satisfactory solutions.
-When constructing the PF, due to the rapid adaptability of the meta-model, we can easily fine-tune the meta-model for more weights to increase the diversity of the PF. \item Compared with the classic iteration-based approaches, MLDRL can achieve better performance in a very short time.
+When new subproblems (with unseen weight vectors) appear, we only need to fine-tune the meta-model with a few gradient updates to obtain satisfactory solutions.
+When constructing the PF, due to the rapid and excellent adaptability of the meta-model, we can easily fine-tune the meta-model for more weight vectors to increase the quality and diversity of the found solutions. \item Compared with the classic iteration-based approaches, MLDRL can achieve better performance in a short time.
 In addition, MLDRL has better generalization ability than previous learning-based methods.
 Once a meta-model is trained, not only the submodels fine-tuned from the meta-model, but also the meta-model itself can be well generalized to the problem instances with different scales. \end{itemize}

+The remainder of this paper is organized as follows.
+Section \ref{r} reviews the related work of MLDRL.
+Section \ref{2} introduces common techniques for MOPs.
+Section \ref{3} presents the proposed MLDRL.
+Section \ref{4} discusses the deep learning models for two benchmark problems.
+Section \ref{5} and Section \ref{exp:mocvrptw} provide the computational results with detailed analyses.
+Section \ref{6} concludes our work.